sec-tools/litefuzz/README.md

 # litefuzz

 A multi-platform fuzzer for poking at userland binaries, clients and servers.
+[It has found bugs in 50+ apps and libraries](https://github.com/sec-tools/litefuzz#trophies).

 **Simple setup to start fuzzing on Linux, Mac and Windows**.
 It also comes with extensive documentation and examples below.